Biles: FBI turned 'blind eye' to reports of gymnasts' abuse | US | Journal Gazette

 The watchdog investigation found that when the FBI's Indianapolis field office's handling of the matter came under scrutiny, officials there did not take any responsibility for the missteps and gave incomplete and inaccurate information to internal FBI inquiries to make it look like they had been diligent in their investigation.

+He applied for the job but didn't get it and later retired from the FBI, the report said.

 Nassar pleaded guilty in 2017 to federal child pornography offenses and sexual abuse charges in Michigan.
-He is now serving decades in prison after hundreds of girls and women said he sexually abused them under the guise of medical treatment when he worked for Michigan State and Indiana-based USA Gymnastics, which trains Olympians.
+He is now serving decades in prison.

 Litigation over the abuse may soon be coming to an end after USA Gymnastics and hundreds of Nassar's victims filed a joint $425 million settlement proposal in U.S. Bankruptcy Court in Indianapolis last month.